seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **CRESSIDA**
 Hard to seem won: but I was won, my lord,
-With the first glance that ever–pardon me–
+With the first glance that ever--pardon me--
 If I confess much, you will play the tyrant.
 I love you now; but not, till now, so much
 But I might master it: in faith, I lie;
 My thoughts were like unbridled children, grown
 Too headstrong for their mother.
 See, we fools!
-Why have I blabb’d? who shall be true to us,
+Why have I blabb'd? who shall be true to us,
 When we are so unsecret to ourselves?
-But, though I loved you well, I woo’d you not;
+But, though I loved you well, I woo'd you not;
-And yet, good faith, I wish’d myself a man,
+And yet, good faith, I wish'd myself a man,
-Or that we women had men’s privilege
+Or that we women had men's privilege
 Of speaking first.
 Sweet, bid me hold my tongue,
 For in this rapture I shall surely speak
 The thing I shall repent.
 See, see, your silence,